The PhD Programme

-The aim of the PhD programme is to give research students a deeper understanding of the field of Economics, a thorough training in research methodology and a good insight into the problems that arise in research and its empirical applications.
-Students who have completed their doctorates should be critical and independent researchers with the ability to plan and complete a research project.
+The PhD programme aims to give students a deeper understanding of the field of Economics, a thorough training in research methodology and a good insight into the problems that arise in research and its empirical applications.
+Students who have completed their doctorates should be critical and independent researchers with the ability to plan and complete research projects.

-The program consists of a total of 240 credits (60 credits per year), of which 90 credits are taken as courses and 150 credits consist of a thesis.
+The programme consists of 240 credits (60 credits per year), of which 90 credits are courses and 150 credits are thesis work.

 Typically, students devote the first year to coursework.
 The course package consists of a set of compulsory core courses providing students with key analytical and empirical skills and a broad knowledge of economics.
 The remaining elective courses are chosen based on the interest of the student.
 You can find more information about the coursework here.

 Towards the end of the first year, students gradually shift focus towards working on their thesis.
 The PhD thesis is usually written as a collection of separate papers together with an introduction.
 Usually, it consists of three papers, of which at least one must be single-authored.
 The papers can be in different fields.
 The papers are presented at seminars and reviewed by external reviewers before being publicly discussed and defended.
 The School of Economics and Management appoints an official discussant from another university and an examination committee to judge the thesis.

 All PhD students are fully funded from day one of the programme.
 The funding comes in the form of a salary and is associated with the standard Swedish package of social security benefits.
 The funding is usually not tied to a specific professor or research project, which provides students with flexibility and independence regarding the choice of research topics.
 The department also offers travel funding to attend courses, summer schools, and conferences at other universities.
 All PhD students are offered a fully equipped office space and have access to the IT infrastructure and services linked to Lund University.